awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    }
    ```
 **Important**
-Because Amazon EKS runs a highly available control plane, it's required that you update only one minor version at a time\.
-See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this\.
+Because Amazon EKS runs a highly available control plane, you must update only one minor version at a time\.
+See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
 Therefore, if your current version is 1\.10 and you want to upgrade to 1\.12, you must first upgrade your cluster to 1\.11 and then upgrade it from 1\.11 to 1\.12\.
 If you try updating directly from 1\.10 to 1\.12, the update version command throws an error\.

 1. Monitor the status of your cluster update with the following command, using the cluster name and update ID that the previous command returned\.
 Your update is complete when the status appears as `Successful`\.
 **Note**